WDI-SEA/react-development-course-materials/02-React State/09-build-a-calculator-exercise.md

 ### Step 5

-Et voilà!
+Et, voilà!

 <aside class="notes">

 **Talking Point:**

-- Once the `state` of the `sum` has been set, React will re-render the whole component.
+- Once the state of the `sum` has been set, React will re-render the whole component.
 Make sure you have a place in your JSX that displays the result.

 ---